ziyunliu4444/osu2mir/README.md

 ## Additional Tools

-You can use extract_uninherited_timing_points.py to extract only uninherited timing points in .json format with corresponding audio.
+extract_uninherited_timing_points.py extracts only uninherited timing points in .json format with corresponding audio.

-You can use song_info_csv.py to extract information including title, artist, creator, tags, number of uninherited timing points, and mp3 duration for all beatmaps in a folder into a single .csv file.
+song_info_csv.py extracts information including title, artist, creator, tags, number of uninherited timing points, and mp3 duration for all beatmaps in a folder into a single .csv file.

 self_track_madmom.py is the pipeline we used to run madmom inferences in our guide.
 Use GPU if possible.